Choosing the Right Texture Sprayer

 Working with the right length of hose is critical to maximum productivity.
 Since it is unproductive to continually move equipment on a job site, it is important to select equipment that can complete the job with the appropriate amount of hose.
 Factors affecting hose length include materials being sprayed, tip size and hose diameter.
 Ultimately, equipment must be selected with appropriate specifications for pressure and flow that can support the hose that is required to complete the job.

 8. How Much Do You Want To Spend?

 Acquisition cost is always an important aspect when selecting equipment, and too many times it is the primary reason equipment is selected.
 This is a common mistake.

 Lets face it, buying a sprayer is an important investment in your business and livelihood.
-You want to maximize profit but to do this you must also maximize productivity.
+You want to maximise profit but to do this you must also maximise productivity.
 Selecting the right equipment is critical to ensuring high productivity.

 The bottom line is that simply understanding job requirements can help ensure that you do not over-buy or under-buy.